HasanMothaffar/Design-Implementation-Task/readme.md

 I was given a task to re-implement the design of this website: https://bootstrapthemes.co/demo/html/gost-host-one-page-template/, so I uploaded this repository here.

+It also contains a simple todo app, as stated by the task's requirements.

 ## Technologies used

 -   React